Yūki Hideyasu: Later years

 During the Battle of Sekigahara, Yūki Hideyasu was ordered by Ieyasu to remain in his holdings in Shimōsa, possibly because of his pro-Toyotomi sympathies, and possibility because his emergence as a strong military leader might threaten the prestige and position of his younger half-brother, Tokugawa Hidetada.
 Following the Battle of Sekigahara and the establishment of the Tokugawa shogunate, he was given all of Echizen Province (670,000 koku) as his fief.
 In 1604, he was allowed to take the surname Matsudaira.
 In 1605, his court rank was elevated to Senior Third Rank, and his courtesy title to Gon-Chūnagon.
+Professor Sunao Kawaguchi suspected the reason Hideyasu was not appointed as successor of Ieyasu as Shogun was because he spent most of his life close to the house of Toyotomi clan.

-Hideyasu died, possibly from syphilis in 1607, at the age of 34, seven years after the Battle of Sekigahara, eight years before Tokugawa Ieyasu completed the destruction of the Toyotomi clan at the Siege of Osaka.
+Hideyasu died in 1607 at the age of 34, possibly from syphilis.
+His death came seven years after the Battle of Sekigahara and eight years before Tokugawa Ieyasu completed the destruction of the Toyotomi clan at the Siege of Osaka.
 He left a will to his heir urging support for Toyotomi Hideyori even if the Tokugawa decided to attack.
 His son and heir, Matsudaira Tadanao ignored his father's will and thus the Echizen-Matsudaira clan survived to the Meiji restoration of 1868.